rcjmurillo/crypto-portfolio/README.md

 A simple personal WIP crypto portfolio to learn more rust.

-It can fetch operations from multiple exchanges to create a single report of the current balance of each crypto asset and also unrealized profits/losses.
+It can fetch transactions from multiple exchanges to create a single report of the current balance of each crypto asset and also unrealized profits/losses.

 To run with cargo:
 ```shell